Nomocanon: Nomocanon of St. Sava

-The Nomocanon of Saint Sava, or in Serbian Zakonopravilo (Savino Zakonopravilo), was the first Serbian constitution and the highest code in the Serbian Orthodox Church; it was finished in 1219.
+The Nomocanon of St. Sava, known by its original name Zakonopravilo, was the first Serbian constitution and the highest code in the Serbian Orthodox Church; it was finished in 1219.
 This legal act was well developed.
 St. Sava's Nomocanon was the compilation of civil law, based on Roman law and canon law, based on ecumenical councils.
 Its basic purpose was to organize functioning of the young Serbian kingdom and the Serbian church.

-During the Nemanjić dynasty (1166–1371) rulersof the Serbian medieval state could not create code of laws, which would regulate the relations in the state and church.
+During the Nemanjić dynasty (1166–1371) rulers of the Serbian medieval state could not create code of laws, which would regulate the relations in the state and church.
 Serbian rulers reigned with single legal acts and decrees.
 In order to overcome this problem and organize legal system, after acquiring religious independence, Saint Sava finished his Zakonopravilo in 1219.

 The Zakonopravilo was accepted in Bulgaria, Romania and Russia.
 It was printed in Moscow in the 17th century.
 So, Roman-Byzantine law was transplanting among East Europe through the Zakonopravilo.
 In Serbia, it was considered as the code of the divine law and it was implemented into Dušan's Code (Dušanov zakonik).

-During the Serbian Revolution, in 1804 the priest Mateja Nenadović established the Nomocanon of Saint Sava as the code of the liberated Serbia.
+During the Serbian Revolution, in 1804, the priest Mateja Nenadović established the Nomocanon of Saint Sava as the code of the liberated Serbia.
 It was also implemented in Serbian civil code in 1844.
 The Zakonopravilo is still used in the Serbian Orthodox Church as the highest church code.

-East Syriac tradition
+Syriac nomocanons

-Nomocanons of the Church of the East by author are:
+Nomocanons of the East-Syriac Rite (Church of the East):